 Vernon Adams and Fontsmith got into a quarrel about Vernon's Mako, which was submitted and rejected by Fontsmith, which published its own similar typeface Lurpak a few weeks later.

-Most of his typefaces are now at MyFonts, after the take-over:
+Most of Jason Smith's typefaces are now at MyFonts, after Monotype's take-over in 2020:

 - FS Albert (2002).
 A soft-edged sans family by Jason Smith, Mitja Miklavcic and Phil Garnham.
 Followed by Emanuela Conidi's FS Albert Arabic.
 In 2007, Jason Smith designed the custom typeface Xerox Sans (+Condensed) as a modification of his FS Albert, to which Greek and Cyrillic alphabets were added as well.